orsted-stto/interviews-test/README.md

 represent the forecasted production from three forecast vendors for a portfolio of Ørsted windfarms.
 The units are MWh for the 30-minute window given by the index.
 `target.pkl` contains the actual production from the portfolio for the same time range.
+Both pickles contain pandas dataframes.
+The pandas version used for creation is specified in the requirements file.

 #### The task
 Your task is to create a Python class with an `sklearn`-style API (at least `fit`, `predict`, and